macmpi/x11-calc/x11-calc-todo.md

 - [x] Fix launcher help text display.

-- [ ] Allow any _programmable_ model to load a saved program.
-      (Not possible without modifying the firmware)

 - [x] Update README (document new options).

 - [ ] Use variables for all error messages, and add missing translations.